Dutch aim for World Cup statements against Mané-less Senegal | Sports-Games

 Dutch aim for World Cup statements against Mané-less Senegal

-There are few coaches who dare to speak out like that, but I say this.
-The second statement the Dutch want to make at Al Thumama Stadium in Doha centers around the long-running criticism of the World Cup host countrys laws and human rights record.The Netherlands soccer federation is the leader of the One Love anti-discrimination movement and Dutch captain Virgil van Dijk is expected to wear an armband with a multi-colored heart-shaped logo in defiance of a FIFA order to keep politics out of the World Cup.The One Love armbands are a criticism of Qatars laws criminalizing homosexuality.
+I think we could become world champion.
+The second statement the Dutch want to make at Al Thumama Stadium in Doha centers around the long-running criticism of the World Cup host countrys laws and human rights record.The Dutch soccer federation is the leader of the One Love anti-discrimination movement and Netherlands captain Virgil van Dijk is expected to wear an armband with a multi-colored heart-shaped logo in defiance of a FIFA order to keep politics out of the World Cup.The One Love armbands are a criticism of Qatars laws criminalizing homosexuality.

 - Country:

-The Netherlands soccer federation is the leader of the ''One Love'' anti-discrimination movement and Dutch captain Virgil van Dijk is expected to wear an armband with a multi-colored heart-shaped logo in defiance of a FIFA order to keep politics out of the World Cup.
+The Dutch soccer federation is the leader of the ''One Love'' anti-discrimination movement and Netherlands captain Virgil van Dijk is expected to wear an armband with a multi-colored heart-shaped logo in defiance of a FIFA order to keep politics out of the World Cup.

 The “One Love” armbands are a criticism of Qatar's laws criminalizing homosexuality.
 The England and Wales captains have said that they will also ignore FIFA's directive and wear them when they open their World Cup play on Monday.